 The sap is in all parts of the plant.
 But it is high in these parts: lower part of the hollow stems and petioles, hollow hairs on the plant, the foliage, stem, flower, and fruit (seed).

 If one develops allergic reactions to hogweed, wash immediately the affected areas with soap and cold water.
 Do not expose the areas to the sunlight for at least 48 hours.
 Apply topical steroids early if available, or use sun block.
-Most importantly, if the sap gets into the eyes, rinse well with water immediately.
+Most importantly, if the poison ivy gets into the eyes, rinse well with water immediately.
 Wear sunglasses to minimize the reaction.

 Hogweed can be found both in Europe and naturalized parts of the US.